batocera-linux/batocera.linux/batocera-Changelog.md

 ### Fixed
 ### Changed / Improved
 - Added bezel & sinden border support for the RPi5 with Model 3 games
+- Added bezel & sinden border support for the RPi5 with Wii games, requires Vulkan API (default)
 ### Updated
 - RetroArch to v1.19.1
   - Libretro-Melonds-Ds to v1.1.5